-How You Can Support Diversity, Equity and Inclusion at Utica College
+How You Can Support Diversity, Equity and Inclusion at Utica University

-Funding is currently underway for three new scholarships created to expand access to the life-changing power of a Utica College education.
+Funding is currently underway for three new scholarships created to expand access to the life-changing power of a Utica University education.
 Please consider supporting one or more of the following scholarships here:

 Alpha Phi Alpha Fraternity, Inc., Robert D. Horton Endowed Scholarship awarded annually to undergraduate students with demonstrated financial need who exhibit a high level of leadership, persistence, perseverance, and dedication to community service.

 The Dean Alane Varga Black Lives Matter Social Justice Scholarship awarded annually to an undergraduate student from an underrepresented population who demonstrates exceptional leadership qualities and a commitment to fostering a positive, inclusive and equitable community through engagement in activities furthering social justice.